 Back in October, I wrote a post of 64 Things I Wish Someone Had Told Me About Grief.
 I wrote it on a whim when I was having some writer’s block, and never in a million years did we expect the response we got to that post.

 Nearly 90,000 people have read it, and hundreds of people have left comments.
-You have thanked us for the list, you have shared what resonated with you, you have told us where you disagreed, and you have told us what you would add to the list.
+You thanked us for the list, you shared what resonated with you, you told us where you disagreed, and you told us what you would add to the list.

-With the many suggestions embedded in those comments, it only made sense we continue to list using all the great things that you, our fabulous readers, wish someone had told you about grief.
-Because even though 64 things sounds like a lot, when it comes to understanding grief 64 things barely scratch the surface.
+With the many suggestions embedded in those comments, it only made sense we continue the list using all the great things that you—our fabulous readers—wish someone had told you about grief… because even though sixty-four things sounds like a lot, when it comes to understanding grief, it barely scratches the surface.